vorpalnet/blade/libs/framework/src/main/java/org/vorpal/blade/framework/v2/b2bua/README.md

 ```

-To use the Vorpal:BLADE B2BUA framework, you simply need to extend the class B2buaServlet and
+To use the BLADE B2BUA framework, you simply need to extend the class B2buaServlet and
 override this methods:

 * callStarted